PinfarGuo/AirbnbThailand/README.md

 Excel files created to load into Tableau are "listings_cleaned" and "occupancy_rate".

 ## Analyze
+Based on Analysis in Excel, SQL, and Tableau:
+- top 5 area are - 'Vadhana', 'Khlong Toei', 'Sathon', 'Bang Rak', 'Phaya Thai'
+- the best room type is entire home/apt, private room, hotel room, shared room.
+- the best occupancy rate is 40%+.
+- the best price is around ฿1,200 to ฿2,400 per night, with discounts for longer stay (ex: 1 month, 3 month, 6 month, 12 month).

 ## Share
 With the analyzed data that have been gathered I created an interactive dashboard in Tableau using KPIs, map, and filters to display the information in a quick and easy to understand visualization.